 7. Creating Repeated Number Sequence Automatically in Excel

 In this part, I will show you how to automatically create a repeating number sequence.
 Usually, it will repeat the number after a particular value.
 Here, I have used the IF function.
-However, you can follow the steps below to easily complete the task.
+However, you can follow the steps below to AutoFill the repeated sequential numbers in Excel.

 - At first, click on cell D5 and put the value as 1.